pazuzu-io/pazuzu-registry/README.md

 This starts the service on port [8080](http://localhost:8080).
 The `dev` profile uses an in-memory database which is populated with some initial features, but is not persisted when the service is shut down.
 The server can also be started with the `dev-clean` profile, if the pre-provisioned features are not needed.

-## How to explore the service's API
+## Exploring the service's API with Swagger UI

 When the service is running its API specification is exposed under the [/api](http://localhost:8080/api) endpoint.
 This endpoint serves a JSON respresention of the Swagger file mentioned before.